N0nop/ACTF-EasyVM/README_en.md

 Only after we get the Encoding of `BufferHeap` will it be possible to fake a legal chunk header.

-Meanwhile, to accomplish unlink attack, we need to know where the File buffer pointer stored.
-That is, the address of `FileHeap`.
+Meanwhile, to accomplish unlink attack, we need to know where the File buffer pointer stored, that is, the address of `FileHeap`, to bypass the double-linked list check.

 Notice that VM will check whether the PC is out of bound before parsing every instruction.